 7. What evidence have we used to inform this proposal?
-Information source What this has told us Our Charging and Financial Assessment Policy This is our publicly available document that sets out how we charge people for the support we provide, and how we conduct financial assessments.
+Information source What this has told us Our Charging and Financial This is our publicly available document that sets out how we charge people for the support we Assessment Policy provide, and how we conduct financial assessments.
 It is available on our website.

 Short and long-term support (SALT) Return for 2018-19 Provides information on the number of people receiving support in their own home or community.
-We submit our SALT returns to NHS Digital in July every year and they are published along with data for all councils with adult social services responsibilities (CASSRs) on the NHS Digital
+(6,121), 110101111101 2010 10 We submit our SALT returns to NHS Digital in July every year and they are published along with data for all councils with adult social services responsibilities (CASSRs) on the NHS Digital in October 2019.

-Website.
-In line with previous years, we estimate that the 2018-19 returns will be published by NHS Digital in October 2019.
 Adult Social Care Outcomes Framework (ASCOF) Provides information on the proportion of people receiving at least part of their support as a direct payment.
 NHS Digital use the data we provide for our SALT return to create the measures included in ASCOF.
 Information about ASCOF, including national datasets, is on the NHS Digital Website .
 Internal Adult Social Care and finance systems Information on the number of people with direct payments and how much we spend.
 Information on the number of people who pay a contribution towards the for their care.
 Information on how much people contribute to the cost of their care.
 Gov.uk/legislation.gov.uk The Care Act The Care and Support (Charging and Assessment of Resources) Regulations 2014 The Care and Support (Direct Payments) Regulations 2014 The care and support statutory guidance on charging Provides the rules and expectations around the areas contained in this proposal.
 Other local authorities Evidence from local networks shows that other local authorities have taken a similar approach to the treatment of DRE as is proposed here.